 If repeated attempts to establish a permanent, thick turf have failed, then there must be something fundamentally wrong with its original construction.
 In such a case, spading and rebuilding the lawn is essential.
-However, the causes of previous failure should first be determined and corrected.
+However, the causes of previous failure should be determined and corrected; otherwise the lawn will have to be continually rebuilt.